 - 2 eggs

 - 2 tbsp yellow mustard

 - 1 tsp black pepper

 - 1 tsp paprika

-- Drain the water from the macaroni in a strainer and run the macaroni under cold water to stop the cooking process.
+- Pour the macaroni into a strainer to drain the water.
+Run the macaroni under cold running water over the sink to stop the cooking process.
 Place the macaroni back into the pot and add 2½ cups of the cheddar cheese to the macaroni.

 - Beat the eggs in a large mixing bowl.
 Add the evaporated milk, yellow mustard, ketchup, salt, pepper, garlic powder, onion powder, cayenne pepper, and paprika to the eggs and whisk until smooth.

 - Pour the egg mixture into the pot with the macaroni and cheese and mix evenly.